fatihmechatronics/todoapp/README.md

 # Todoapp
-On the website on any browsers, you can create your notes with their title and text and view them on the homepage.
-Lastly, you can categorize your notes not only chronologically but also alphabetically.
+On the website on any browsers, you can write down your to-do list and get them completed or not completed besides hiding your uncompleted note option as well as filtering your todo sentence search box.

-Extract hangman-main.zip field here and copy this file into your C:\Users\something(your username is written)
+Extract todoapp-main.zip field here and copy this file into your C:\Users\something(your username is written)

 Setup on Windows Command Processor
 1) cd todoapp-main